Booyah (stew): Description

-In cooking booyah, one makes a base or broth derived from meat bones, to which vegetables are added.
+To cook booyah, one makes a base or broth derived from meat bones, to which vegetables are added.
 Beef, chicken, and pork are popular varieties of meat for booyah (with all three often in the same kettle), with vegetables such as carrots, peas, onions, and potatoes also in the mix.
 A wide variety of seasonings is used, sometimes lowered into the kettle in a cheesecloth bag.
 Typical large-scale booyah kettles can hold more than 50 USgal and are made from steel or cast iron to withstand direct heat and the long cooking time.

 Etymology

 The term "booyah" may be a variant of "bouillon".
 It is thought to have derived from the Walloon language words for "boil" (bouillir) and "broth" (bouillon).
-The spelling with an H has been attributed to phonetic spelling by Wallonian immigrants from Belgium.
+The spelling with an H has been attributed to phonetic spelling by Wallonian immigrants.
 The Dictionary of American Regional English attributes the term to French Canadian immigrants; others attribute it to a derivation from the Provençal seafood dish bouillabaisse.

 An article in the Green Bay Press-Gazette on October 29, 1976, speculating on the origin of the spelling and related fundraiser event, reads: